evananann/tp/docs/UserGuide.md

 ### How your data is saved

-PingBook saves your contacts automatically after every command that changes anything.
+PingBook saves your contacts automatically once any data changes.
 You never need to press a "Save" button.

 ##### Where your data lives: `data/pingbook.json`, located inside the same folder as `pingbook.jar`.